-The othello program Logistello, written by Michael Buro as PhD thesis work for the University of Paderborn in Germany, has been considered the strongest othello player in the world, although the newer program Hannibal seems to be about as strong as of 1997.
-He is currently at the NEC Research Institute in New Jersey.
+The othello program Logistello, written by Michael Buro as PhD thesis work for the University of Paderborn in Germany, was considered the great othello champion of its day.
+Logistello inspired many other programs.

 | Jay : game learning : othello : Logistello |

-In August 1997, Logistello defeated the human world champion, Takeshi Murakami, by 6-0 in a match at long time controls.
+In August 1997, Logistello defeated the human world champion, Takeshi Murakami (this is a Japanese-language blog, which still offers some new othello news as of 2013), by 6-0 in a match at long time controls.
 The Othello Match of the Year describes the event.

 Logistello